-- 1.1 This statement of policy (SoP) is relevant to all UK banks, building societies and PRA-designated investment firms, referred to collectively as 'firms'. - Chapter 2 details the PRA's approach to the level of application of Pillar 2 liquidity guidance. - Chapter 3 details the PRA's approach to assessing cashflow mismatch risk. - Chapter 4 details the PRA's approach to assessing franchise viability risks. - Chapter 5 details the PRA's approach to assessing intraday liquidity risks. - Chapter 6 details the PRA's approach to assessing other Pillar 2 liquidity risks. - 1.1 The Pillar 2 framework covers risks not captured, or not fully captured, in Pillar 1. - 1.2 In publishing its approach to Pillar 2 liquidity ('Pillar 2'), the PRA seeks to help firms understand how it assesses liquidity risks, thereby encouraging them to develop better approaches to reduce or manage these risks. - 1.3 The PRA reminds firms that, in line with the Overall Liquidity Adequacy Rule, it is incumbent on them to undertake their own assessment of liquidity risks, including Pillar 2 risks, and to take appropriate measures to reduce or manage these risks.
+1.1 This statement of policy (SoP) is relevant to all UK banks, building societies and PRAdesignated investment firms, referred to collectively as 'firms'.

+- Chapter 2 details the PRA's approach to the level of application of Pillar 2 liquidity guidance. - Chapter 3 details the PRA's approach to assessing cashflow mismatch risk. - Chapter 4 details the PRA's approach to assessing franchise viability risks. - Chapter 5 details the PRA's approach to assessing intraday liquidity risks. - Chapter 6 details the PRA's approach to assessing other Pillar 2 liquidity risks.

+The Pillar 2 framework covers risks not captured, or not fully captured, in Pillar 1.

+1.2 In publishing its approach to Pillar 2 liquidity ('Pillar 2'), the PRA seeks to help firms understand how it assesses liquidity risks, thereby encouraging them to develop better approaches to reduce or manage these risks.

+1.3 The PRA reminds firms that, in line with the Overall Liquidity Adequacy Rule, it is incumbent on them to undertake their own assessment of liquidity risks, including Pillar 2 risks, and to take appropriate measures to reduce or manage these risks.
 The PRA expects firms to continue to assess their risks as they consider most appropriate.
-The PRA does not expect firms to simply adopt the PRA's methodologies. - 1.4 The supervisor's overall judgement about how the firm approaches its liquidity risk management will influence the supervisor's decision on how conservative or specific to be in providing individual guidance to firms. - 1.5 The Pillar 2 approach applies in a way that is proportionate to each firm's business model and to the risk that the firm poses to the PRA's objectives.
+The PRA does not expect firms to simply adopt the PRA's methodologies.

+1.4 The supervisor's overall judgement about how the firm approaches its liquidity risk management will influence the supervisor's decision on how conservative or specific to be in providing individual guidance to firms.

+1.5 The Pillar 2 approach applies in a way that is proportionate to each firm's business model and to the risk that the firm poses to the PRA's objectives.
 In particular, if a supervisor judges the firm's Pillar 2 risks to be relatively immaterial compared to its Pillar 1 risks, the supervisor may choose not to apply Pillar 2 guidance.
 If, having reviewed the firm's Individual Liquidity Adequacy Assessment Process (ILAAP) document, a supervisor judges that the risks to the PRA's objectives from a particular firm are immaterial, the supervisor can also choose not to review the firm for Pillar 2 risks.
-A supervisor's assessment will involve consideration as to whether any Pillar 2 measures would have a disproportionate impact on a particular type of firm, including whether it results in a relatively greater burden on smaller firms. - 1.6 If appropriate, supervisors may impose other guidance for risks not previously identified in Pillar 1 or Pillar 2.
+A supervisor's assessment will involve consideration as to whether any Pillar 2 measures would have a disproportionate impact on a particular type of firm, including whether it results in a relatively greater burden on smaller firms.

+1.6 The PRA does not generally apply Pillar 2 guidance for Small Domestic Deposit Takers (SDDTs) and SDDT consolidation entities, except where warranted in the case of a particularly material idiosyncratic risk or risks.
+Therefore, most SDDTs and SDDT consolidation entities are not required to provide information that would be needed specifically to calculate Pillar 2 addons as part of the L-SREP process, and Chapters 4 and 5 of this SoP will not be relevant for these firms.

+1.7 If appropriate, supervisors may impose other guidance for risks not previously identified in Pillar 1 or Pillar 2.